Luis Castillo (pitcher, born 1992): Seattle Mariners

-Castillo was the Mariners Opening Day starter again in 2024, this time losing to the Boston Red Sox.
+Castillo was the Mariners' Opening Day starter again in 2024, this time losing to the Boston Red Sox.
 After a rough first three starts, in which he gave up four earned runs in each outing and could not finish the sixth inning, Castillo returned to form the rest of the season, posting a 3.33 ERA after April 8, nearly matching his 2023 run prevention rate.
 His season ended early, with a hamstring injury sending him to the injured list on September 10.
 In 2024, he was 11–12 with a 3.64 ERA and 175 strikeouts in 175 1/3 innings pitched.

+Chicago White Sox

+On August 1, 2026, the Mariners traded Castillo to the Chicago White Sox in exchange for Seranthony Domínguez, Nolan Jones, and Boston Smith.

 Pitching style

-Castillo pitches from a low arm slot, with his arm angle lower over the course of his career.
+Castillo pitches from a sidearm arm slot, with his arm angle lower over the course of his career.
 Early in his career, he combined a good changeup to go along with a fastball that averaged between 95 and 97 miles per hour and a slider.
 In 2019, he had the most valuable changeup in baseball.
 He used four-seam fastballs and sliders against left-handers, while using two-seamers and changeups against right-handers as strikeout pitches.

 Over time, Castillo's changeup became less effective and less used.
 While his changeup was his most frequently thrown pitch from 2019 to 2021, thrown at least 30 percent of the time each season, he relied more on his fastball starting in 2022, increasing his fastball usage from 29 percent in 2021 to 45 percent in 2024.
 He had one of the 10 most valuable fastballs in each season from 2022 to 2024.
 His changeup dropped to his fourth most frequent pitch, thrown only 14 percent of the time in 2024.

 Since joining the Mariners in 2022, Castillo has also limited his walks.
 He walked 8.8 percent of batters faced in his first five seasons with the Reds, leading the league in walks in 2021, but reduced his walk rate to 6.8 percent in his first two full seasons in Seattle.